 Published: January 9, 2016

-In 1204 the Latin king of Thessalonika Boniface of Montferrat ceded Bodonitsa as a fief to the marquis Guy Pallavicini, whom the Greeks of the region called "Markezopoulos".
-The aim thereof was to defend the pass of Thermopylae and the territories of the Latin king in Thessaly and Macedonia, which were menaced by the army of the Greek "guerrilla" Leo Sgouros.
+In 1204 the Latin king of Thessalonika Boniface of Montferrat ceded Vodonitsa as a fief to the marquis Guy Pallavicini, whom the Greeks of the region called "Markezopoulos".
+The aim thereof was to defend the pass of Thermopylae and the territories of the Latin king in Thessaly and Macedonia.

 Published: January 10, 2016

-In the Middle Ages, the island of Euboea and its capital Chalkis were known to the Latins under the name "Ne(i)groponte".
-According to the treaty for the partition of the territories of the Byzantine Empire, the central part of Euboea was awarded to the Latin king of Thessalonika Boniface of Montferrat.
-Boniface conquered the island and ceded it as a fief to the Flemish noble Jacques d’ Avesnes, who built the castle of Chalkis and garrisoned it.
-After the death of Jacques (before August 1205), Boniface ceded the island to three barons from Verona, Italy: Ravano dalle Carceri, Giberto dalle Carceri and Pecoraro da Mercanuovo.
+In the Middle Ages, the island of Euboea and its capital Chalkis were known to the Latins under the name "Negroponte" (and its variants).
+According to the treaty for the partition of the territories of the Byzantine Empire, the central part of Euboea was awarded to the Latin king of Thessalonika Boniface of Montferrat, who in 1205 ceded the island to three Italians from Verona: Ravano dalle Carceri, Giberto dalle Carceri and Pecoraro da Mercanuovo.
 The three barons were given the name triarchs (terzieri).